shamanengine/shamanengine.github.io/venv.md

 # 2.3) If previous step doesn't satisfy your needs, you can try this
 pip uninstall virtualenv
 sudo /usr/bin/easy_install virtualenv

+# 3.1) there is a chance that will run into something like this: python3 -m venv venv
+The virtual environment was not created successfully because ensurepip is not available.
+On Debian/Ubuntu systems, you need to install the python3-venv package using the following command.

+    apt-get install python3-venv

 ```

 *If do you want to contribute to your brain cancer development, even more, ~~welcome to the party~~*